senarukana/emeralddb/README.md

 # Emeralddb
 Emeralddb is a json document nosql database like mongodb.
 It's based on BSON and boost.
-Currently it only supports k/v operations.
+Currently it only supports basic document k/v operations.
 The internal data is managed by mmap.
-It supports Hash-based and BTree-base index on _id.
+It supports secondry LinearHash-based and BTree-base index on primary key _id.

 ## Limitations
 1. It doesn't support intuitive query language.
 It makes it really hard to use.